 Drivers of household-level dried fish consumption

 We next extracted information on fish consumption from Living Standards and Measurements Surveys (LSMS) for six African countries (Côte D’Ivoire, Malawi, Nigeria, Senegal, Tanzania, Uganda) to understand the prevalence of dried fish consumption at large scales.
 These are neighbouring countries that use similar methods to dry similar species, with high fish consumption and high fisheries productivity (Table S1).
 In LSMS, interviewers collected information on the diets and livelihoods of 38,918 households (between 2010-19), stratified across socio-economic and geographic regions (e.g., income status, religion, rural and urban) to capture the living standards of ~407 million people (Table S2).
-The food consumption surveys in LSMS recorded whether households consumed fish in the preceding seven days, separated into different processing forms (fresh, sun-dried, smoked).
-Across the six countries, 36-87% of households consumed fish and, of those, 24-67% consumed sun-dried or smoked forms (Table S2), which were particularly prevalent in Senegal, Malawi, and Côte D’Ivoire, but consumed in less than half of households in Nigeria, Tanzania and Uganda.
+Food consumption surveys in LSMS recorded the consumption of fresh and dried (sun-dried or smoked) by each household in the preceding seven days, which we used to quantify prevalence of fresh and dried fish consumption.
+Surveys also recorded fish quantities but, as most surveys used semi-quantitative units, we were unable to estimate the quantity of fish consumption across the full dataset (Methods).
+Across the six countries, 36-91% of households consumed fish in any form, 16-86% consumed fresh forms, and 24-67% consumed sun-dried or smoked forms (Table S2).
+Dried fish were particularly prevalent in Senegal, Malawi, and Côte D’Ivoire, but consumed in less than half of households in Nigeria, Tanzania and Uganda.

 Regional and subnational differences in fish consumption likely reflect variability in people’s physical and economic access to and preference for dried fish (19, 50, 51).
 Previous studies have linked fish consumption with proximity to water bodies (31, 52), income (53), and urban/rural areas (51), but these multiple drivers of fish consumption may differ for shelf-stable dried products, and have not yet been assessed at large, multi-national scales.
-We fitted Bayesian hierarchical models to quantify the drivers of household-level fish consumption, using explanatory covariates derived from LSMS surveys and accounting for spatial clustering of household surveys (Table S3, Fig. S6).
-These models allowed us to make statistical inferences about the underlying drivers of fish consumption, drawing on information from a large multinational survey dataset.
+We fitted Bayesian hierarchical models to quantify the probability of household-level fish consumption, using explanatory covariates derived from LSMS surveys and accounting for spatial clustering of household surveys (Table S3, Fig. S6).
+These models allowed us to make statistical inferences about the underlying drivers of the prevalence of fresh and dried fish consumption, drawing on information from a large multinational survey dataset.
 Explanatory covariates were proxies for fish prices and households’ physical access to fisheries, including the distances from the nearest marine coastline and nearest permanent inland waterbody (lake ≥ 50 km2 or reservoir ≥ 0.5 km3), the proximity to urban centres (minutes of travel time by fastest surface transport to nearest urban centre with >50,000 inhabitants) (54), as well as household wealth and size (Methods).
-We used these models to understand differences in fresh and dried fish consumption between countries, and to identify general drivers of fish consumption in East and West Africa.
-This approach allowed us to build on small-scale dietary studies (43, 55, 56), while refining knowledge from large-scale models of drivers of fish consumption and dietary diversity (31, 52, 57).
+We used these models to understand the prevalence of weekly, household consumption of fresh and dried fish among countries, and to identify general drivers of fish consumption in East and West Africa.
+This approach allowed us to build on small-scale dietary studies (43, 55, 56) while refining knowledge from large-scale models of drivers of fish consumption and dietary diversity (31, 52, 57).